 Simply mark the checkbox next to the recipient and use the delete button to remove the suppression.
 Once removed, new messages that you send to the recipient will attempt delivery, rather than being suppressed.

 Finally, to read more about Suppressions, please see this related help article.
-If you have any questions, please open a Support ticket via the Support tab of your Mailgun control panel (cool tutorial .gif from the classic UI below), - our team will be happy to assist!
+If you have any questions, please open a Support ticket via the Support option of your Mailgun control panel - our team will be happy to assist!